RoboJackets/urc-software/urc_state_machine/README.md

 ## State and failure behavior

+The mission action server (`mission_action_name`, default `execute_autonomous_mission`) currently accepts only `SEARCH_NONE`, with a finite waypoint in the configured map frame and a unit quaternion.
+It rejects requests while navigation is busy or the follower server is unavailable.
+Accepted missions return `SUCCESS` on arrival or `NAVIGATION_FAILED` if navigation fails.
+Waypoint topics are ignored during a mission.
+Search, mission feedback, cancellation, and mission replacement are not implemented yet.
+Building requires ROB-41's `urc_msgs` interfaces.

 The coordinator publishes `IDLE`, `WAITING_FOR_SERVER`, `SENDING_GOAL`,
 `TRACKING_GOAL`, `SUCCEEDED`, `FAILED`, or `CANCELED` on `nav_coordinator_state`, together with its latest error classification.